Medical Misdiagnosis Australia - Claims Guide.

 How long do I have to make a medical misdiagnosis claim?

-You have three years from the date of injury or diagnosis of your illness to lodge your medical misdiagnosis claim.
-However, exceptions can be given to children and people with disabilities.
-If you’re unsure whether you’re still able to claim in Australia, you can call 13 15 15 for free legal advice.
+You have three years from the date of “discoverability” of your injury or illness to lodge your medical misdiagnosis claim.
+The date of discoverability can be difficult to pinpoint, and exceptions can be given to children and people with disabilities, so if you’re unsure whether you’re still able to claim in Australia, you can call 13 15 15 for free legal advice.

 How to sue a doctor for misdiagnosis